-Health and Human Development Health and Human Development provides students with broad understandings of health and wellbeing that reach far beyond the individual.
-Students explore the importance of health and wellbeing on an individual, community, national and global level.
-Students explore the complex interplay of biological, sociocultural and environmental factors that support and improve health and wellbeing and those that put it at risk.
-The study provides opportunities for students to view health and wellbeing, and development, holistically - across the lifespan and the globe, and through a lens of social equity and justice.
-Health and Human Development offers students a range of pathways including further formal study in areas such as health promotion, community health research and policy development, humanitarian aid work, allied health practices, education, and the health profession.
-Unit 1 Students explore the multiple dimensions of health and wellbeing and identify personal perspectives and priorities relating to this concept.
-Factors that influence health attitudes, beliefs and practices, including among Aboriginal and Torres Strait Islanders are considered.
-With a focus on youth, students build health literacy through interpreting data, through investigating the role of food, and through extended inquiry into one youth health focus area.
-Unit 2 Students investigate transitions in health and wellbeing, and development, from lifespan and societal perspectives.
-Concepts that adulthood as a time of increasing independence and responsibility, involving the establishment of long-term relationships, possible considerations of parenthood and management of health-related milestones and changes are investigated.
-Students enquire into the Australian healthcare system and opportunities presented by digital media and health technologies are considered.
-Unit 3 Students explore health and wellbeing as a global concept and look at the fundamental conditions required for health improvement.
-Evaluation of variations in the health status of Australians and health promotion strategies are made.
-Public health approaches and the interdependence of different models are considered.
-Unit 4 Students investigate health status and burden of disease in different countries, exploring factors that contribute to health inequalities between and within countries.
-Health implications of increased globalisation and worldwide trends relating to climate change, digital technology, world trade and the mass movement of people are considered.
-The United Nations' (UN's) Sustainable Development Goals (SDGs) and the work of the World Health Organisation (WHO) are studied.
-Students evaluate the effectiveness of health initiatives and aid in a global context and reflect on their capacity to take action.
+Health and Human Development VCE Health and Human Development provides students with a broad understanding of health and wellbeing that reaches far beyond the individual.
+They learn how important health and wellbeing is to themselves and to families, communities, nations and global society.
+Students explore the complex interplay of biological, sociocultural and environmental factors that support and improve health and wellbeing, and those that compromise it.
+The study provides opportunities for students to view health and wellbeing, and human development, holistically - across the lifespan and the globe, and through a lens of social justice.
+VCE Health and Human Development is designed to build health literacy.
+As individuals and as citizens, students develop their ability to navigate and analyse health information, to critically recognise and carry out supportive action, and to evaluate healthcare initiatives and interventions.
+They take this capacity with them as they leave school and apply their learning in positive and resilient ways through future changes and challenges.
+VCE Health and Human Development offers students a range of pathways including further formal study in areas such as health promotion, community health research and policy development, humanitarian aid work, allied health practices, education, and the health profession.
+Unit 1 Students explore health and wellbeing as a concept with varied and evolving perspectives and definitions.
+They come to understand that it occurs in many contexts and is subject to a wide range of interpretations, with different meanings for different people.
+As a foundation to their understanding of health, students investigate the World Health Organization's (WHO) definition and other interpretations.
+Unit 2 Students investigate transitions in health and wellbeing, and human development, from lifespan and societal perspectives.
+They explore the changes and expectations that are integral to the progression from youth to adulthood.
+Students apply health literacy skills through an examination of adulthood as a time of increasing independence and responsibility, involving the establishment of long-term relationships, possible considerations of parenthood and management of health-related milestones and changes.
+Unit 3 Students look at health and wellbeing, disease and illness as being multidimensional, dynamic and subject to different interpretations and contexts.
+They explore health and wellbeing as a global concept and take a broader approach to inquiry.
+Students consider the benefits of optimal health and wellbeing and its importance as an individual and a collective resource.
+They extend this to health as a universal right, analysing and evaluating variations in the health status of Australians Unit 4 Students examine health and human development in a global context.
+They use data to investigate health status and human development in different countries, exploring factors that contribute to health inequalities between and within countries, including the physical, social and economic conditions in which people live.
+Students build their understanding of health in a global context through examining changes in health status over time and studying the key concept of sustainability.
+They consider the health implications of increased globalisation and worldwide trends relating to climate change, digital technologies, world trade, tourism, conflict and the mass movement of people.